ojkelly/paranoidmode.com/README.md

 You should follow this guide if you are a **programmer**, **journalist**, **network administrator** or **sysadmin**, or someone who just uses `ssh` regularly.

-[https://github.com/ojkelly/paranoidmode.com](Pull requests) are welcome.
+[Pull Requests](https://github.com/ojkelly/paranoidmode.com) are welcome.
 There's an edit link on every page.

 ## **Assumed Knowledge**